MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > [!div class="mx-imgBorder"]
    > ![HTTP response](media/how-to-flow-12-1.PNG)

-9. Specify the following information for the Response action, and then save your flow.
+9. Specify the following information for the Response action, and then click **Save** to save your flow.

    > [!div class="mx-imgBorder"]
    > ![Response action](media/how-to-flow-13.PNG)